ethbak/connexion-for-linkedin/README.md

 </div>

-# ❓ What is Connexion?
+# ❓ What is ConneXion?

-Connexion is a Python tool that serves as a free alternative to LinkedIn Sales Navigator.
+ConneXion is a Python tool that serves as a free alternative to LinkedIn Sales Navigator.
 It enables users to search for and automatically connect with new LinkedIn profiles based on their preferences.
-Initially developed for Price Financial Management, a Financial Advising firm looking to expand their online presence and find client leads via LinkedIn, Connexion can be used by any professional looking to expand their LinkedIn network efficiently.
-With Connexion, you can find relevant professionals easily, personalize connection requests, and establish valuable connections effortlessly.
+Initially developed for Price Financial Management, a Financial Advising firm looking to expand their online presence and find client leads via LinkedIn, ConneXion can be used by any professional looking to expand their LinkedIn network efficiently.
+With ConneXion, you can find relevant professionals easily, personalize connection requests, and establish valuable connections effortlessly.

 # 🎥 Videos
 ### [Search Demo](youtube.com)